 The current seed partners are either small companies or NGOs.
 To enable smallholders' informed adoption and repeat purchases of AAA maize, these partners need to conduct appropriate marketing and provide support.
 Syngenta Foundation training for them began before commercialization and continues in the classroom and field.
-Seed partners learn about technicalities of production, and receive education on business opportunities and scoping, product positioning, pricing, promotional activities, sales and production planning, legal frameworks and registration licensing agreements.
-This extensive training program helped the local seed partners to sell 18 tons of AAA maize in 2018, 50 tons in 2019 and, despite the very challenging circumstances, 120 tons in 2020.
+Seed partners learn about technicalities of production, and receive education on business opportunities and scoping, product positioning, pricing, promotional activities, sales and production planning, legal frameworks, and registration licensing agreements.
+This extensive training program helped the local seed partners to sell 18 tons of AAA maize in 2018 and 50 tons the following year.
+This rose to 120 tons in 2020, despite Covid.
+In 2022 the partners sold 210 tons.
+The number of smallholders using AAA maize has risen correspondingly, from some 900 in 2018 to 14,000 in 2022.

-The AAA initiative is a rare example of a public-private partnership delivering products to smallholders in central India.
+The AAA initiative is a rare example of a PPP delivering products to smallholders in central India.
 The chosen region is drought-prone and includes several 'backward' areas.
 It is thus a difficult environment both for farmers and suppliers.
-Seed marketing there is risky, unpredictable and unattractive; multinationals and large seed companies typically keep away.
+Seed marketing there is risky, unpredictable, and unattractive; multinationals and large seed companies typically keep away.

-Key dates and milestones
+Key dates and milestones (India)

-• 2012 & 2013 $\rightarrow$ CIMMYT x Syngenta hybrids were evaluated in both wet and dry seasons in natural and managed-stress environments in India and elsewhere. • Kharif season 2015 $\rightarrow$ Testing and evaluation of shortlisted hybrids from the first program wave • Kharif 2017 $\rightarrow$ Limited launch of hybrid TA5084 • April 2018 $\rightarrow$ CIMMYT evaluates AAA hybrids in drought and favorable conditions.
-Kharif 2018 $\rightarrow$ Commercial launch of TA5084 August 2018 $\rightarrow$ TA5084 seed production training with help from Syngenta experts Rabi season 2018 $\rightarrow$ Distribution of parent seed to qualified seed partners Kharif 2019 $\rightarrow$ Permission received to sell the hybrid in all three intended states.
+2012 & 2013 \rightarrow CIMMYT x Syngenta hybrids were evaluated in both wet and dry seasons in natural and managed-stress environments in India and elsewhere.

+Kharif season 2015 → Testing and evaluation of shortlisted hybrids from the first program wave

+Kharif 2017 → Limited launch of hybrid TA5084

+April 2018 \rightarrow CIMMYT evaluates AAA hybrids in drought and favorable conditions.

+Kharif 2018 → Commercial launch of TA5084

+August 2018 → TA5084 seed production training with help from Syngenta experts

+Rabi season 2018 → Distribution of parent seed to qualified seed partners

+Kharif 2019 → Permission received to sell the hybrid in all three intended states

+Kharif 2021-2022 → Testing and evaluation of shortlisted hybrids from the second program wave December 2022 → Two new varieties promoted to stage 6.2 after Product Advancement Meeting

+As the word 'Asian' in its name suggests, this maize is also designed to benefit smallholders outside India.
+The second country to introduce AAA was Myanmar.
+Local seed partner Ayeyarwady Seeds Co.
+(ASC) registered TA5084 in 2021.
+Called 'ASC 108' in Myanmar, the variety is primarily intended for the central dry zone.
+The focus is on Shan, Sagaing and Chin states.
+Smallholders there have not previously had access to hybrid maize.
+Their yields have therefore been much lower than would be possible.
+ASC sold two tons in 2022.
+Our Foundation's survey of farmer satisfaction continues into 2023.